Fluocinolone / hydroquinone / tretinoin topical Side Effects

 Applies to fluocinolone / hydroquinone / tretinoin topical: topical application cream

-Check with your doctor immediately if any of the following side effects occur while taking fluocinolone / hydroquinone / tretinoin topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluocinolone / hydroquinone / tretinoin topical:More common

 - Redness, peeling, drying, itching, or burning of the skin